 The following documents for applying for eligibility to sit for the HWC Certifying Examination are available for downloading at www.ichwc.org:

 - HWC Education Declaration Form or HWC Work Experience Log

 - HWC 50-Session Coaching Log

-Submit all documents to firstname.lastname@example.org by the given date for processing.
+Access www.MyNBME.org to upload and submit all documents by the given date for processing.

 The HWC Certifying Examination reserves the right to independently verify credentials.
 You will be notified by email, generally within 30 business days, if you meet the eligibility requirements for the HWC Certifying Examination.

 Test Accommodation Application

 If you indicated on your registration form that you plan to apply for test accommodations, go to the “Downloads” tab at the top of this page where you will find information on how to document a disability.
 Follow the instructions on the Request for Test Accommodations form.
 Test Accommodation documents must be submitted by the given date in order to be considered for the requested test administration window.

 Step 3: Schedule Your Test Day Appointment